 Best Episode: “Equinox, Part II” (VOY S6E1)

-Captain Rudy Ransom (John Savage) is competent, but his inexperience led him to make critical mistakes in his decision-making.
+Following this is Captain Rudy Ransom (John Savage).
+He’s competent, but his inexperience led him to make critical mistakes in his decision-making.
 His leadership showed potential, but his desperation led him to make several dubious ethical decisions.
 That includes harvesting alien bodies to boost the warp core.

 He’s one of the worst offenders of the Prime Directive in Starfleet history.
 Plus, unlike Janeway, his time in the Delta Quadrant made him worse, not better.
 He finally saw the error of his ways in the final moments on his ship, sacrificing himself.